nbrk/arcgrid-viewer/README.md

 $ git clone https://github.com/nbrk/arcgrid-viewer.git
 $ cd arcgrid-viewer
 $ stack install
-$ # usually stack will install the program binary in ~/.local/bin (you can add it to PATH if you want)
+# Usually stack will install the program binary in ~/.local/bin .
+# You can add it to PATH of you want.
 $ ~/.local/bin/arcgrid-viewer ../arcgrid/app/alps_big.asc
 ```